zerosp3c/bluedust/README.md

 # bluedust
 javascript text game

+how to use:
+currently unusable.

-to do
+to do:
-1. expand ship module
+1. add remove message function
-2. add game module
+2. create ship module
+3. add ship display